rage/java-programming/data/part-11/1-class-diagrams.md

 <!-- - Tunnet luokkien väliset yhteydet ja osaat merkitä luokkakaavioon perinnän sekä rajapinnan toteutuksen. -->
 <!-- - Osaat luoda luokkia luokkakaavioiden perusteella. -->
 - Know how to draw class diagrams, and how to describe classes and their attributes, constructors and methods.
-- Know how to describe connections between classes, and can describe inheritance and iplementing interfaces
+- Know how to describe connections between classes, and can describe inheritance and the implementation of interfaces
 - Can implement a class based on a class diagram

 </text-box>